CSEEandT-25-ErrorPaper/CS2-Error-Categorization/Task Description.md

 Implement a class `Processor`:

-#### `constructor()`
+#### `Processor()`
-Which corresponds to the constructor of your chosen language and creates an empty binary search tree.
+Which creates an empty binary search tree.

 #### `getProcess(int id)`
 Which returns the node with the given ID.
-If the ID is not in the tree, throw an `IndexOutOfBoundsException` in Java.
+If the ID is not in the tree, throw an `IndexOutOfBoundsException` in Java, or an `IndexError` exception in Python.

 #### `getCategory(int id)`
 Which returns the category of the process with the given ID.
-If the ID is not in the tree, throw an `IndexOutOfBoundsException` in Java.
+If the ID is not in the tree, throw an `IndexOutOfBoundsException` in Java, or an `IndexError` exception in Python.

 #### `insert(int id, String category)`
 Which adds a new process with the given parameters to the processor.
-If the ID is less than 0 or already in the tree, throw an `IndexOutOfBoundsException` in Java.
+If the ID is less than 0 or already in the tree, throw an `IndexOutOfBoundsException` in Java, or an `IndexError` exception in Python.

 #### `delete(int id)`
 Which deletes the process with the given ID.
 If the ID is less than 0 or not in the tree, throw an `IndexOutOfBoundsException` in Java.